-Mauka.
-Landward or in a landward direction from the ocean.
+"Mauka" means landward or in a landward direction from the sea.

-Minor Shoreline Structure.
-A structure authorized to be located in the shoreline setback area through an approved minor shoreline structure permit that does not adversely affect beach processes, artificially fix the shoreline, interfere with public access or views to and along the shoreline, impede the natural processes or movement of the shoreline or sand dunes, alter the grade of the shoreline setback area, or endanger public health, safety, or welfare.
+"Minor shoreline structure" means a structure authorized to be located in the shoreline setback through an approved minor shoreline structure permit that does not adversely affect beach processes, artificially fix the shoreline, interfere with public access or views to and along the shoreline, impede the natural processes or movement of the shoreline or sand dunes, alter the grade of the shoreline setback area, or endanger public health, safety, or welfare.

-Nonconforming Structure.
-A structure or portion of a structure [which] that was previously lawful but [which] is currently located within the shoreline setback area as a result of subsequent beach erosion, or as a result of changes in the law relating to the shoreline setback[-] area.
+"Nonconforming structure" means a structure or portion of a structure [which] that was previously lawful but [which] is currently located within the shoreline setback as a result of subsequent beach erosion, or as a result of changes in the law relating to the shoreline setback.

-Person.
-Any individual, organization, partnership, firm, association, trust, estate, public or private corporation, the State or any of its political subdivisions, or any other legal entity.
+"Person" means any individual, organization, partnership, firm, association, trust, estate, public or private corporation, the State or any of its political subdivisions, or any other legal entity.

-Practicable Alternative.
-An alternative to the proposed project [which] that is available and [capable of being done,] achievable, taking into consideration existing technology and logistics, [and] which would accomplish the basic purpose of the project while avoiding or [having less adverse impact] decreasing adverse impacts on the shoreline setback area.
+"Practicable alternative" means an alternative to the proposed project [which] that is available and [capable of being done,] achievable, taking into consideration existing technology and logistics, [and] which would accomplish the basic purpose of the project while avoiding or [having less adverse impact] decreasing adverse impacts on the shoreline area.

-Public Interest.
-Principally benefiting the general public by promoting natural beach processes, expanding public access to the shoreline, enhancing public views, supporting public health, safety, and welfare, and prioritizing the welfare of the public over the welfare of an individual or individual household.
+"Public interest" means principally benefiting the general public by promoting natural beach processes, expanding public access to the shoreline, enhancing public views, supporting public health, safety, and welfare, and prioritizing the welfare of the public over the welfare of an individual or individual household.

-Reconstruction.
-Rebuilding a lawfully established structure when a licensed professional engineer or architect has valued the cost of the reconstruction at 50 percent or more of the current replacement cost of the structure, or if significant portions of the structure are proposed for replacement, including exterior walls, support beams, floors, ceilings, and the foundation.
+"Reconstruction" means rebuilding a lawfully established structure when a licensed professional engineer or architect has valued the cost of the reconstruction at 50 percent or more of the current replacement cost of the structure, or if significant portions of the structure are proposed for replacement, including exterior walls, support beams, floors, ceilings, and the foundation.

-Repair.
-Renovating or fixing ordinary damage to a structure if a licensed professional engineer or architect values the cost of the work at less than 50 percent of the current replacement cost of the structure, except as provided in § 26-1.6(a) for the repair or alteration of nonconforming structures.
+"Repair" means renovating or fixing ordinary damage to a structure if a licensed professional engineer or architect values the cost of the work at less than 50 percent of the current replacement cost of the structure.
 Repairs do not involve enlarging, adding to, or expanding a structure; increasing the size or degree of nonconformity of a structure; or intensifying the use of a structure or its impact on coastal processes.